kynesim/muddle/docs/introduction.rst

 problems with it, or ideas on how it could be improved, please do raise an issue, or contact us directly.

-The muddle source code lives at http://code.google.com/p/muddle/.
-There is a mirror at https://github.com/tibs/muddle.mirror, although that may not always be as up-to-date.
+The muddle source code lives at https://github.com/kynesim/muddle.

 Documentation lives at http://muddle.readthedocs.org/, thanks to ReadTheDocs_, who are wonderful people.
 The documentation should be updated every time a